mp3il/bluesnap-ios/README.md

 * [Launching checkout UI](#launching-checkout-ui)

 ## Defining your checkout settings
-The [`showCheckoutScreen`](#showcheckoutscreen) function of the `BlueSnapSDK` class is the main entry point for the SDK.
+The [`showCheckoutScreen`](#showcheckoutscreen) function of the `BlueSnapSDK` class is the main entry point for the SDK and should be called after `initBluesnap`.
 When called, this function launches the checkout UI for the user based on the parameters you provide.
 For example, you can display tax amounts and subtotals, specify which fields to require from the user, and pre-populate the checkout page with information you've already collected.

 This function takes the parameters listed below.
 We'll go over setting `sdkRequest` in this section.